Chapter VI SHOCK EFFECTS OF SURFACE AND SUBSURFACE BURSTS

 6.28 For a nuclear burst at a moderate height above the ground the crater or depression formed will not be very deep, although it may cover a large area.
 Shallow buried and semiburied structures near ground zero will be damaged by this depression of the earth.
 For deep underground structures, ground shock may be the primary factor causing damage, but its effects are principally important to people and equipment within the structures.
 As far as structures above ground are concerned, the range of damage will depend upon the characteristics of the blast wave in air, just as for an air burst (see Chapter V).
 The area affected by air blast will greatly exceed that in which damage is caused by both direct and induced shock waves in the ground.
 In the event of a contact or near-surface burst, the situation is similar to that in a shallow underground burst, as described below.

 6.29 The damage criteria associated with shallow underground (and contact surface) bursts, especially in connection with buried structures, are difficult to define.
-A simple and practical approach is 10 consider three regions around surface zero.
+A simple and practical approach is to consider three regions around surface zero.
 The first region is that of the true crater, which is larger than the apparent (or observable) crater (§ 6.70).
 Within this region there is practically complete destruction.
 The depth at which underground structures directly beneath the crater will remain undamaged cannot be clearly defined.
 This depth is dependent upon the attenuation of pressure and ground motion in the material.

 6.30 The second region, which includes the rupture and plastic deformation zones, extends roughly out as far as the major displacement of the ground.
 In some materials the radius of this region may be about two and one-half times the radius of the (apparent) crater.
 Damage to underground structures is caused by a combination of direct ground shock and shock induced in the ground by air blast.
 Damage to doors, air intakes, and other exposed elements may be expected from direct air blast.
 The actual mechanism of damage from these causes depends upon several more-or-less independent factors, such as size, shape, and flexibility of the structure, its orientation with respect to the explosion, and the soil characteristics (§ 6.90 et seq.).